a-blondel/ea-nation-bot/README.md

   - Sends an image of the scoreboard every time a game ends (if the game had at least 2 players and 1 kill/death)
 - Events
   - Sends a message when players connect/disconnect and join/leave games
-- Weekly stats
+- Playerbase activity map
-  - Sends an image of player connections using a heatmap
+  - Periodically send a worldwide heatmap of player connections

 <img src="doc/bot-activity.png" alt="bot activity" /><br/>
 *Discord bot activity*